julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Duplications are less costly to modify and adjust than abstractions and there is never enough granularity.

+Add a warning comment that lists other places where similar code is in use.

 Use global search to find all the places where something is used, use regex to be more effective in your search.

 ## ~Keep it simple stupid (KISS)~